chipsalliance/chisel/README.md

  - **Driver utilities**, `chisel.Driver`, which contains compilation and test functions that are invoked in the standard Verilog generation and simulation testing infrastructure.
 These can also be used as part of custom flows.

+The ScalaDoc for Chisel3 is available at the [API tab on the Chisel web site.](https://chisel.eecs.berkeley.edu/api/)